-As oppose to linear rural and suburban periphery streets where carriagewips and street space is primarily enclosed by vegetation, building fronts provide almost all enclosure on suburban streets.
-Streets width tend to vary between 12 - 18 metres, as pavements are often generously wide.
-Suburban screets concain an array of detached or semi-detached houses in very close proximity to one another.
+As oppose to linear rural and suburban periphery streets where carriageways and street space is primarily enclosed by vegetation, building fronts provide almost all enclosure on suburban streets.
+Street widths tend to vary between 12 - 18 metres, as pavements are often generously wide.
+Suburban streets contain an array of detached or semi detached houses in very close proximity to one another.
 Typically, building fronts remain well set back from the plot edge, as distances range from 5 - 14 metres.
-Consequently, suburban streets can often accommodate a significant amount of on plot parling.
+Consequently, suburan streets can often accommodate a significant amount of on plot parking.

-The majority of front gardens have been converted hard standing surfaces to accommodate car parking
+ity of front gardens have been converted hard standing surfaces to accommodate car parking